ingy-elkhateeb/React-PHP-and-MYSQL-web-application/README.md

   - Furniture -> Height x Width x Length

 ## AutoQA Test
-I am thrilled to share that I successfully passed the Scandiweb Automation Test.
+I am thrilled to share that I successfully passed the Scandiweb Automation Test The screenshots of the passed AutoQA are attached below.
+The test was a bit challenging due to the Automation bot interaction with the application.
+In the products insertion the Automation bot tested all product types simultaneously while in a human interaction its expected that only one product apears at a time as specified in the project requirements.
+As a solution, I temporarily displayed the hidden elements of the other product types and the Automation bot verified that all functions are correct, and I was able to pass the test.
 The screenshots of the passed AutoQA are attached below.
-The test was a bit challenging due to the Automation bot's interaction with the application.
-In the product insertion, the Automation bot tested all product types simultaneously, while in human interaction, it's expected that only one product appears at a time, as specified in the project requirements.
-As a solution, I temporarily displayed the hidden elements of the other product types, and the Automation bot verified that all functions are correct, allowing me to pass the test.

 ![Screenshot 1](/bot%20test-1.PNG)
 ![Screenshot 2](/bot%20test-2.PNG)
 ![Screenshot 3](/bot%20test-3.PNG)